The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying for a simple reason.

 They thought they were over the top.

-2004 presidential elections mid and the congressional race, they just couldn't believe it.
+2004 presidential elections in the congressional rate, they just couldn't believe it.

-They were can't and they think they're they're in the in the bank now.
+And they think they're in the bank now.

-When they lose this one, when they don't get the House back, we don't get the Senate back, it's gonna be fun to watch these people and listen to what they say and the drive-by media.
+When they lose this one, when they don't get the House back, when they don't get the Senate back, it's going to be fun to watch these people and listen to what they say and drive-by media.

-Well, uh John Kerry has uh has decided to weigh in, ladies and gentlemen, on the uh on the choice of uh General Mike Hayden uh as the new CIA director, Massachusetts Senator John Kerry, who uh uh by the way served in in Vietnam, says he's troubled and has serious reservations about President Bush's nomination of General Michael Hayden to be the director of the CIA.
+Massachusetts Senator John Kerry, who, by the way, served in Vietnam, says he's troubled and has serious reservations about President Bush's nomination of General Michael Hayden to be the director of the CIA.

-Uh Kerry says his concerns stem from Hayden's involvement in the Bush administration's domestic surveillance program, which is not domestic surveillance, it's foreign surveillance.
+Kerry says his concerns stem from Hayden's involvement in the Bush administration's domestic surveillance program, which is not domestic surveillance.

 Kerry has serious reservations and his trouble.

-Uh Iran's hardline Islamic regime has had enough of footballers, soccer players with long hair and plucked eyebrows.
+Iran's hardline Islamic regime has had enough of footballers, soccer players, with long hair and plucked eyebrows.

-The head of Iran's physical education organization, Mohammed Ali Abadi, told the Etihmad Meli newspaper, I will ban athletes with an effeminate look.
+The head of Iran's physical education organization, Mohammed Ali Abadi, told the Etimad Melli newspaper, I will ban athletes with an effeminate look.

 It is really disgraceful for Iran that young people step onto fields wearing makeup.